mashraf1997/Wordpress-Backdoor/README.md

 This plugin is strictly for educational and rescue purposes only.
 Misuse of this plugin is caused by the intention of the user, not at the contributors.
 The contributors take no responsibility for any misuse of this plugin.

 This plugin does the following:
+* Direct login link by typing /logmein after domain name
 * Creates an administrator user
 * Installs all plugins located in the ./plugins/ folder.
 * Hides said administrator user from the user control area
 * Hides the backdoor plugin & all plugins loaded by it
 * Hides the plugin and user counters
-* Implements a "kill switch" into the website that redirects to "purple.com" (No affiliation, just a funny site)
-* Implements a method to access the c99 & b374k PHP shells via URL
+* Implements a method to access the b374k PHP shells via URL

 # Installation